About this recipe

 - Just as good on tacos as it is on eggs, tostadas, grilled veggies, or even rice bowls.
 It can be used in quesadillas, tacos, enfrijoladas, flautas, and really anything you can think of.
 Please have a jar in your fridge and use it EVERYWHERE!

-- Naturally vegan, gluten-free, and full of flavor.
+- Easy and fast.
+Ready in about 15 minutes with simple, pantry-friendly ingredients.
+Naturally vegan, gluten-free, and full of flavor.

 Ingredients notes